American Idol Recap: It’s Just a Shot Away

 10. Crystal Alicea, “Lay Me Down”

-With dyed hair that can only be described as “Janet in ‘97 red,” Crystal Alicea steps up to the mic claiming to be under-confident.
+With dyed hair that can only be described as “Janet in ‘97 red,” Crystal Alicea steps up to the mic claiming to be underconfident.
 What ensued is not just a stirring version of Sam Smith’s “Lay Me Down,” but an actual moment of unforced vulnerability on a show where contestants have learned how to feign depth at every turn.
 (Sidenote about Sam Smith: We were too harsh on him for botching that trivia about openly gay Oscar winners during his winning speech.
 Second sidenote about Sam Smith: It is so strange that he has an Oscar for his worst song.)

 9. Johnny White, “It’s a Man’s Man’s Man’s World”

 Welp, I’m done hearing this song.
 It’s 2018 and the lyric “It wouldn’t be nothin’ without a woman or a girl” does not speak to me.
 For real James Brown thrills, please watch his episode of Celebrity Wheel of Fortune where Pat Sajak asks James to name a consonant and he yells back, “Europe.”
 Anyway: Young triller Johnny White serves up the old JB standard with traditional zeal, but his wailing veers into dry heaving once or twice.
 Lionel Richie offers the following wisdom: “You’ve got to make love to us, but you’ve got to have a little foreplay before you do it.”
 That’s provocative enough, but then Luke Bryan adds, “[Lionel]’s being the boy’s daddy!
-Let Lionel be your daddy for 10 minutes.”
+Let Lionel be your daddy for ten minutes.”
 Um.
 Or don’t!
 After this comment, nobody is my daddy anymore.
 I’m pulling a full Dominique Moceanu and emancipating myself from the concept of parents just to get away from Luke Bryan’s insane words.

 8. Jonny Brenns, “Blue Jeans”

 Jonny Brenns is six-foot-five (which he is definitely asked about every day of his life), but he packs a tenderness that fits right in the Charlie Puth/James Arthur pocket of pop radio.
 And here’s where the judges impressed me: They heard the same potential, but still pressured Jonny to do more.
-Luke asks if he could “dig in” on some Michael Buble, which is a little like asking someone to make a meal out of a Werther’s Original, but he nonetheless exposes that Jonny’s talents lack grandeur.
+Luke asks if he could “dig in” on some Michael Bublé, which is a little like asking someone to make a meal out of a Werther’s Original, but he nonetheless exposes that Jonny’s talents lack grandeur.
 I can’t imagine he’ll pop off during Hollywood Week, but to my ears, he sounds like he’s ready to premiere a single during a crucial surgery on Grey’s Anatomy.

 7. Shannon O’Hara, “When We Were Young”

-I’m drawing a line in the sand: I prefer Rissa Watson’s “When We Were Young” cover from last week more than this and I’m not entirely sure why.
+I’m drawing a line in the sand: I prefer Rissa Watson’s “When We Were Young” cover from last week to this and I’m not entirely sure why.
 Though Shannon, with her shocking maturity, has a richer tone than Rissa, I think Rissa’s deviations from Adele’s original were more inspired.
 I could’ve also been distracted by the fact that every one of Shannon’s facial expressions reminded me of the divine Karen Kilgariff.

 6. Julian and Milo Sposato, “Runaway Baby”

 Let’s be real: Siblings who audition together are cheaters.
 They’re gaming the system!
-They know the producers want a storyline, and the inherent Osmond-y drama of sibling rivalry plays right into their hand.
+They know the producers want a story line, and the inherent Osmond-y drama of sibling rivalry plays right into their hand.
 But American Idol wants to find a solo superstar, not a ‘70s variety act, so this tactic is ultimately faulty.
-Twins Julian and Milo do have some sweet moves, though: With a saxophone and trumpet in hand, they throw down an electrified version of Bruno Mars’ “Runaway Baby,” which has the soul of a Chips Ahoy commercial, and manage to make the unthinkably hideous lyric “So many eager young bunnies that I’d like to pursue… There’s only one carrot and they all gotta share it” into theater of the adorbz.
+Twins Julian and Milo do have some sweet moves, though: With a saxophone and trumpet in hand, they throw down an electrified version of Bruno Mars’s “Runaway Baby,” which has the soul of a Chips Ahoy! commercial, and manage to make the unthinkably hideous lyric “So many eager young bunnies that I’d like to pursue … There’s only one carrot and they all gotta share it” into theater of the adorbz.
 Soon, we’ll have to pick one Sposato to love more and it’s not gonna be fun.
 I’m rooting for the trumpeter at the moment because I want more inquisitive teens Googling Wynton Marsalis.

-5. Les Greene, “A Change is Gonna Come”
+5. Les Greene, “A Change Is Gonna Come”

 Let’s get this out of the way: Les Greene’s red and white shoes are blazing hot, and Lionel Richie is right to diagnose them as the freshest of 1968 lewks.
 When Les performed a little shuffle in the shoes, a Beatlemania-like scream exited my body.
-Now, his rendition of “A Change is Gonna Come” wasn’t perfect, and it was sometimes trying.
+Now, his rendition of “A Change Is Gonna Come” wasn’t perfect, and it was sometimes trying.
 He took about eight minutes to announce he was born by the river.
 But once he pulled back on the pyrotechnics and let his voice convey actual, um, words, he emanated a sense of self-possession that lured us closer to the screen.
 It’s always a terrific relief when bombast gives way to charisma, and Les got us gagging just in time.

 This is the most controversial part of my ranking because the inked-up, k.d. lang–haired Effie sat down at the piano and unleashed a vivid, Earth-opening vocal that most would consider an episode high.
 Sure, she’s fabulous.
 And rad-seeming.
 And I want to watch her sing “Let the River Run” and every other song that makes me feel like a woman in control.
 But Effie’s entire performance varied between “belt” and “higher belt,” and that’s not as dynamic as I want it to be.
 My dream is she’ll murder us dead with a take on “Walking on Broken Glass” in the coming rounds.
 Hey, by the way: Where are the damn Annie Lennox songs on American Idol?
 Am I reaching for the stars when I ask for some “Little Bird” or “No More I Love You’s”?